Digitalswede/ADS_2021/README.md

 After the dataloader for images ended up being scrapped, I helped Leander and Olaf create a new version.
   It can be found here: https://gpuserver.hhs.nl:8888/user/21087024/notebooks/dialogue/Bj%C3%A4rn/make%20npy%20array%20of%20audio.ipynb
-  For that notebook, I would estimate my contribution is around 25-40%.
+  For that notebook, I would estimate my contribution is around 25-30%.

 </details>

 <details>
 <summary> 5.4 Data Exploration</summary>

+  In order to familiarize myself with the data we were using, I had to inspect the data to be able to work with it as best as possible.
+  One of the data explorations i did is in this notebook: https://datascience.hhs.nl:8888/user/21087024/notebooks/dialogue/Bj%C3%B6rn/audiodata%20test/wav%20data%20filter%2Bexploration.ipynb.
+Here, I started experimenting with using attributes from the data (such as sample rates) while also looking at the labels for our data, and making sure the labels add up with the speech.
+It was helpful in order to learn about the format of our data, and what our data can be used for.

 </details>